wsdookadr/pg-docker-buildfarm/README.md

 Other similar projects
 ======================

-This project can be run on a single machine.
-I believe the official PostgreSQL [build farm can be found here](https://github.com/PGBuildFarm).
-But I imagine it must be more complicated to set up (probably can do more things as well).
+`pg-docker-buildfarm` can be run on a single machine.
+The official PostgreSQL [build farm can be found here](https://github.com/PGBuildFarm).
+I haven't tried it but I imagine it must be more complicated to set up (probably can do more things as well).